 There are plenty of scalable options when it comes to employing paid social, so don’t be afraid to put a bit of budget towards these efforts.
 For best results, use paid social and organic social media efforts together to complement each other.

 Segmenting your audience allows you to personalize the messaging that your consumers see, strengthening the impact of each social media post you publish.

-As Small Biz Trends suggests, you wouldn’t want to be posting cool vacation photos on an Instagram account if your main audience is busy young moms.
+You wouldn’t want to be posting cool vacation photos on an Instagram account if your main audience is busy young moms.
 Identify what content will engage your followers the most.

 Most paid options on platforms like Facebook, Instagram, or LinkedIn allow you to directly target different demographics based on a variety of criteria you set — such as age, location, job title, interests, or even specific followed accounts (like your competitors).

 A successful social media strategy requires you to create personalized experiences for your top customers or influencers.
 To accomplish this, they must be willing to give you their personal info in return for a personalized experience.
 If you violate that privacy or mismanage their data – by selling it to another marketer or mailing list, for example – you could not only face legal trouble, but you’ll be breaking customer trust in your brand.